bio-tools/biohackathon2024-paper/paper/paper.md

 In addition to its web interface, the Europe PMC Articles and Annotations RESTful APIs and provide programmatic access to all of this information, enabling automatation and sharing of bibliometric workflows [@PMID27122644] integrating search, metadata retrieval and analysis.
 This makes Europe PMC a powerful platform for exploration and mining of the scientific literature and its connection to broader scientific data.

 ## bio.tools

 bio.tools [@PMID31405382] is a comprehensive registry of bioinformatics tools and data services, designed to assist researchers in discovering, understanding, and utilizing software resources in the life sciences.
 Developed under the ELIXIR infrastructure, it serves as a centralized platform for accessing essential scientific and technical metadata about various bioinformatics tools, databases, and services.
 This metadata includes software licenses, operating system compatibility, repository URLs, but also semantic notation of the operation(s) performed by (or with) the software, and the data types and file format consumed and produced in the EDAM ontology [@PMID23479348].

-TODO: EDAM and other metadata as distinguishing features to finding and describing software.

 In this BioHackathon, we aimed to integrate Europe PMC and bio.tools by building tooling for exploring mentions, co-mentions and co-citations in the literature, training and refining machine learning model to recognize software mentions using the semantic software annotations in bio.tools.